 Overall this lounge is a really nice space, beautifully designed, and gets a big thumbs up from us.
 The main problem with the lounge is the food is rather limited compared to other airport lounges at LAX.

 16. Korean Air SkyTeam lounge, Tom Bradley International Terminal

 This lounge may well be the worst airline lounge in Tom Bradley International Terminal.
-It is a small and uninteresting, the food and alcohol selection is underwhelming and it can get very crowded.
+It is small and uninteresting, the food and alcohol selection is underwhelming, and it can get very crowded.
 The Business Class and First Class sections have terraces that overlook the terminal.
-The Business buffet is cold but the First Class buffet also has a hot section.
+The Business buffet is cold, but the First Class buffet also has a hot section.
 The Business Class lounge also offers shower suites.